robinboncoeur/mygitblender/README.md

 # Update Log

 Update 08-Jan-2018: branched to PrinceShader to take advantage of the Principled Shader.
-Restructured a lot of the code, basing it on what I learned from reading JScuptis' fine example.
+Restructured a lot of the code, basing it on what I learned from reading JSulpis' fine example: __https://github.com/jsulpis/blender-addons__

 Update 07-Nov-2016: version 0.4.3.
 Messages successfully sent to the Info panel in the Linux version.
 Need more extensive testing, however, on the Mac and in Windows.